openmrs/openmrs-contrib-rest-api-docs/source/includes/User/user.md

 ## Create a user

 - For convenience, the person's information can be included in order to create the corresponding person record at the same time as their user record.
-When creating a user record for an existing person, then the existing person need only be referenced by UUID.
+When creating a user record for an existing person, the existing person must only be referenced by UUID.
 If you are not logged in to perform this action, a `401 Unauthorized` status is returned.

       ### Attributes